csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 They do not have to be meaningful, but they should be valid semantically.
 For instance, do not call a function taking 2 parameters with 3 arguments.

+All 4 examples combined should cover everything stated in the specification.

-The example inputs of all teams will be made available to have a decent number of integration tests.
+The example inputs of all teams will be made available so everyone has a decent number of integration tests.

 ## Submission